Institute for Justice: Eminent domain

 Frankly, we had not realized just how widespread this phenomenon was until [the Coking case] ...
 Once we became aware of it, though, we formed a strategic plan to escalate it to national attention and ultimately to the Supreme Court, which we did in the course of the next seven years.

 In 2005, the organization represented the plaintiffs in the Supreme Court case Kelo v.
 City of New London.
 In this case, the state of Connecticut was attempting to take properties owned by state residents and give them to a private company for use in a development.
 In a 5-to-4 decision the Supreme Court ruled in favor of the state, affirming the right of states to transfer properties from one private owner to another in this way.
 The ruling prompted what was widely called a "backlash" against this kind of eminent domain activity.
 In 2006 (on the first anniversary of the Kelo ruling), President George W. Bush issued an executive order limiting how federal agencies could use eminent domain.
 Between the Kelo ruling and June 2008, 37 states passed laws to increase restrictions on the use of eminent domain.
 In 2006, the organization won an eminent domain case in the Ohio Supreme Court, the first eminent domain decision by a state supreme court after Kelo.
 In the years since, the institute has continued its efforts to reform eminent domain laws.

+Since litigating the Kelo case, the Institute for Justice has won eminent domain cases in Lakewood, Ohio, Long Branch, New Jersey, Riviera Beach, Florida, National City, California, Nashville, Tennessee, and Atlantic City, New Jersey.

+Civil forfeiture

-The organization also works to publicize what it sees as abuse of civil forfeiture laws.
-Civil forfeiture is the process by which law enforcement agencies in the United States can take property from citizens, based on the suspicion that the property was used in a crime of some kind, without a criminal charge or conviction.
-Depending on the state law, law enforcement agencies can keep some or all of the confiscated money and property, and apply it to their budgets.
+The organization seeks to end the use of civil forfeiture and replace it with criminal forfeiture, which would require the government to convict someone of a crime before their property could be taken.
+Civil forfeiture is the process by which law enforcement agencies in the United States can seize private property, based on the suspicion that the property was used in, or the fruit of, a crime, but without a criminal conviction or, in some cases, even criminal charges being filed.
+Typically, the law enforcement agencies can keep seized money and apply it to their budgets, though there may be requirements to utilize some or all of the money for specific purposes (e.g., drug and alcohol rehabilitation).
 State agencies can also confiscate property under federal statutes, and through a program called "equitable sharing" keep up to 80% of the property.
 The Institute for Justice and other critics argue that this direct financial reward gives law enforcement agencies a strong incentive to abuse civil asset forfeiture.
 In these cases, the organization occasionally works with other advocacy groups such as the American Civil Liberties Union (ACLU), The Heritage Foundation, and the American Bankers Association.